StrangeBeeCorp/Security/Security advisories/SB-SEC-ADV-2025-001.md

 ## Detailed description

-When basic authentication is enabled in TheHive, an attacker can trick a privileged user into visiting a malicious webpage, which silently triggers unauthorized actions on the user's behalf.
-For example, the attacker may forge requests to change an user’s password or escalate privileges.
+When basic authentication is enabled in TheHive, an attacker who lures a privileged user into visiting a malicious webpage can trigger requests on their victim’s behalf, without them noticing it.
+For example, the attacker may forge requests to change an account’s password or increase an account’s privileges.

 ## Impacted versions and resolution